Rookout/tutorial-nodejs/BUGHUNT.md

 ### What is this?

 We prepared for you a few manually introduced bugs in order to learn how to use Rookout.
-The first two will make sure you understand how to create and understand our most complete rule - the Dump Frame.
+The first two will make sure you understand how to create and analyze our most complete rule - the Dump Frame.
 The third bug will introduce a new rule type - Log.
 You will be walked through the process of editing the rule in order to add custom elements to it.